nyyakko/wsl/README.md

 ## using

-after you've installed, you can use the library by finding it with ``find_package`` in cmake.
+after you've installed the library, you can use it by finding with the ``find_package`` command in cmake.

-* exmaple:
+* example:
 ```cmake
 project(some_project)